 - What parts of my life am I most dissatisfied with today?

 - Do I attribute that dissatisfaction to God or my worldly pursuits?

 Chasing the wind makes us envious

 And I saw that all toil and all achievement spring from one person’s envy of another.
 This too is meaningless, a chasing after the wind.Ecclesiastes 4:4 NIV

 Envy is an unavoidable byproduct of chasing worldly ambition.
 The world and what it offers can never be enough for us (1 John 2:15-17), so after all the anxious striving we are left with only the urge to get more.
-This will ultimately distort our view of others as we start seeing people as ones who either have more or less than us; farther behind or ahead in life, more talented or less, and so on.
-This is a brutal cycle as the envy only feeds the selfish ambition, pushing us more towards the world and farther away from God and the peace he offers.
+This will ultimately distort our view of others as we start seeing people as ones who either have more or less than us, farther behind or ahead in life, more talented or less and so on.
+This is a brutal cycle as envy only feeds selfish ambition, pushing us more towards the world and farther away from God and the peace he offers.

 Chasing the wind leads to agitation